dekarrin/ictiobus/docs/fishi-usage.md

 directives.
 Literal `%` characters used in these contexts in `%%tokens` sections must be escaped by putting the escape sequence `%!` in front of them.

-The newline character `\n` has special meaning within FISHI and in particular in `%%tokens` sections it is used to detect the end of patterns and arguments to directives.
-Literal `\n` characters used in these contexts in `%%tokens` sections msut be escaped by putting the escape sequence `%!` in front of them.
+The newline character `\n` has special meaning within FISHI `%%tokens` sections.
-Note that due to line-ending normalization, the line ending sequence `\r\n` will be interpreted as `\n` in a FISHI spec, and only needs to have the `%!` in front of the `\r` in the original source.
+It is used to detect the end of patterns and arguments to directives.
+Literal `\n` characters used in these contexts in `%%tokens` sections must be escaped by putting the escape sequence `%!` in front of them.
+Note that due to line-ending normalization, the line ending sequence `\r\n` will be interpreted as `\n` in a FISHI spec, and therefore only needs to have the `%!` in front of the `\r` to escape it.

 ### Token Specifications